f/awesome-chatgpt-prompts/README.md

 Contributed by: [@devisasari](https://github.com/devisasari)
 > I want you to act as an aphorism book.
 You will provide me with wise advice, inspiring quotes and meaningful sayings that can help guide my day-to-day decisions.
 Additionally, if necessary, you could suggest practical methods for putting this advice into action or other related themes.
 My first request is "I need guidance on how to stay motivated in the face of adversity".

-## Act as a Text Based Adventure Game
+## Act as an Text Based Adventure Game
 Contributed by: [@Heroj04](https://github.com/Heroj04)
-> I want you to act as a text based adventure game.
+> I want you to act as an text based adventure game.
 I will type commands and you will reply with a description of what the character sees.
 I want you to only reply with the game output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so. when i need to tell you something in english, i will do so by putting text inside curly brackets {like this}. my first command is wake up

 ## Act as an AI Trying to Escape the Box
 Contributed by: [@lgastako](https://github.com/lgastako)